To provide the opportunity for each gymnast to reach their full potential.

 1. LEAP (Let's Evaluate Athlete's Progress)

 Basic Gymnastics skills include dance and conditioning.
 The training is geared toward selection to Provincial Stream and National Stream.
-Advancement to Provincial Stream is contingent upon skills, mental attitude, potential, desire, etc..
+Advancement to the Provincial and National Stream is contingent upon skills, mental attitude, potential, desire, etc..

 The LEAP program is NOT a competitive program; it is a developmental program for athletes between 6 and 9 years of age.
 Advancing from one level to the next in LEAP occurs as a result of proper preparation and proper basics.